A Lipschitz spaces view of infinitely wide shallow neural networks: Strong KRu convergence of minimizers in the infinite data limit

 Note that the first term on the right-hand side converges to zero as $\beta \to 0$.
-Moreover, by the general version for separable metric spaces (\cite{Var58}, see also \cite[Thm.~11.4.1]{Dud02}) of the Glivenko-Cantelli theorem we have, again with probability $1$ over the sequence $\{(x_i,y_i)\}_{i \in \N}$, that the empirical measure
+Moreover, by the general version for separable metric spaces (\cite{Var58}, see also \cite[Thm.~11.4.1]{Dud02}) of the Glivenko-Cantelli theorem we have, again with probability $1$ over the sequence $\{(x_i,y_i)\}_{i \in \N}$, that the empirical measure $\rho_N := \frac{1}{N} \sum_{i=1}^N \delta_{(x_i,y_i)}$ converges narrowly to the original distribution $\rho$, that is